NCAS-CMS/cms-website/pages/puma2.md

   ```

 Conveniently, the PUMA2 filesystem is cross-mounted on the ARCHER2 login nodes,
-so we don't need to login to PUMA2.
+so you don't need to login to PUMA2.

 * To move all your files over, run:
   ```